 It lasts for up to a week in the refrigerator, so you can prepare it in advance and use it when you are ready to make your pastries.
 I like to use it in my bakewell tart and I save a little extra to make bostock with.

 You can experiment with making something similar to frangipane using different types of nuts.
 I’ve made it with pistachios and it was unique and delicious!

-Other than the uses listed above, you can also use frangipane as a filling for cookies such as thumbprints or hamantashen.
+Other than the uses listed above, you can also use almond cream as a filling for cookies such as thumbprints or hamantashen.
 Or, spread it on bar cookies like the blueberry and frangipane bars from Honest Cooking.

-I’ve also seen almond cream used in a galette with the addition of some jam and I love that idea!
+I’ve also seen it used in a galette with the addition of some jam and I love that idea!

 - 3/4 cup unsalted butter room temperature

 - 3/4 cup granulated sugar

 - 1 1/2 cup almond meal also called almond flour